garycjwu/1st-DL-CVMarathon/README.md

-# Cupoy
+# 1st-DL-CVMarathon
-The course of Cupoy
+The projects of 1st-DL-CVMarathon